psfoley/openfl/docs/tutorial.docker.rst

   .

-4. Create alias to run the docker container.
+5. Create an alias to run the first collaborator container.
-We set a different name for different collaborators, while they share the same docker image.
 We map the local volumes `./models/` and `./bin/` to the docker container.

 .. code-block:: console